Improving Community Health and Well-Being

-Healthy Outcomes Initiative: Supported by $1.7 million from The Kresge Foundation, we are helping human-services providers in low-income communities to position themselves to communicate and collaborate with large healthcare organizations.
-This work includes providing capacity-building and readiness tools to networks of human-services providers.
+Healthy Outcomes Initiative: Supported by $1.7 million from The Kresge Foundation, we helped human-services providers in low-income communities position themselves to communicate and collaborate with large healthcare organizations.
+This work included providing capacity-building and readiness tools to networks of human-services providers.

 God's Love We Deliver, a Healthy Outcomes Initiative partner, is using food as medicine to create positive health outcomes.
 Click here to read more.

-Partnership for Healthy Outcomes: With the Center for Health Care Strategies and the Alliance for Strong Families and Communities, and with generous support from the Robert Wood Johnson Foundation, we are capturing and sharing learnings and emerging best practices for successful partnerships between healthcare and community-based organizations, particularly those serving low-income and/or vulnerable populations.
+Partnership for Healthy Outcomes: With the Center for Health Care Strategies and the Alliance for Strong Families and Communities, and with generous support from the Robert Wood Johnson Foundation, we set out to capture and share learnings and emerging best practices for successful partnerships between healthcare and community-based organizations, particularly those serving low-income and/or vulnerable populations.